Frequently Asked Questions

 Please contact your local job placement or employment office.
 Often, they can cover some or all the cost for the course.
 Please have them contact us so we can arrange 3rd party billing.

 Starting January 1st, 2018, the American Heart Association is now issuing e-cards instead of paper certification cards.
 You should receive an email within two business days to claim your new certification card.
 Once claimed, you can print your card, if you choose.
-Follow the instructions on how to claim your card from the print out handed to you at class.
+Follow the instructions on how to claim your card from the inside cover of the workbook you receive at your class.

 Our classes tend to fill up quickly with most registrations occurring within the week prior to the class date.
 Please feel confident in registering for any of our classes as only on rare occasions will we ever cancel a class due to low enrollment or for other reasons beyond our control.